Best faja after tummy tuck and lipo

 • How Long Should I Wear my Stage 1 Faja?

-Your Stage 1 fajas should be worn for three weeks after your procedure.
-It is important that you try and wear your Stage 1 faja all the time.
-You may remove it to shower and to wash it but should put it on right after.
-Some patients choose to purchase two Stage 1 fajas so that they can wear their spare when the other one is washing and drying.
+Wear your Stage 1 fajas for three weeks after your procedure.
+You must try and wear your Stage 1 faja all the time.
+You may remove it to shower and wash, but you should put it on right after.
+Some patients choose to purchase two Stage 1 fajas so that they can wear their spares when the other one is washing and drying.

 • Sleeping in your Stage 1 faja is also important.
 If you can tolerate it, you should sleep in your lipo foams as well.
 However, you must remove your abdominal board at night.